Unbeaten Flightline runs away to Breeders’ Cup Classic win

 – $2 million Filly and Mare Turf: Tuesday caught In Italian at the 1/16th mark and ran to a one-length victory.
 The Irish-bred won for the third time this year and ended a four-race drought.

-— $2 million Breeders’ Cup Mile: Irish-bred Modern Games earned a ¾-length victory, one of two on the day for Charles Appleby.
+– $2 million Breeders’ Cup Mile: Irish-bred Modern Games earned a }-length victory, one of two on the day for Charles Appleby.

 – $1 million Dirt Mile: Favorite Cody’s Wish caught and then outdueled Cyberknife in the stretch to win by a head.
 The colt was named for Cody Dorman, 17, who has Wolf-Hirschhorn Syndrome, a rare genetic disorder.
 A postrace inquiry initially delayed the finish becoming official as stewards examined possible interference between Cyberknife, Slow Down Andy and Law Professor.
 The finish was upheld.